joySarkar8/resalleer-cube-client/README.md

-# Welcome to Service Review website
+# Welcome to Resale website

 This project was build with tailwindcss, react, mongodb, nodejs, express.
 This website has dynamic route system for adding product for seller route only..